ml6team/quick-tips/nlp/2021_03_18_pke_keyword_extraction/README.md

 This notebook gives a brief overview of **pke** an **open-source keyphrase extraction toolkit**, that is easy to use, provides a wide range of keyword extraction methods which makes it easy to benchmark different approaches in order to choose the right algorithm for the problem at hand.

-We recommend to open the notebook using Colab, to check how you can finetune these baby-BERTs for a simple text classification task 👇:
+We recommend to open the notebook using Colab to extract keywords using `pke` yourself 👇:

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ml6team/quick-tips/blob/main/nlp/2021_03_18_pke_keyword_extraction/pke_keyword_extraction.ipynb)